Knowledge Hub

 for Growth

-Joe Garner, former CEO at Nationwide Building Society, was asked in July 2023 to prepare an independent review for the UK government covering 3 key questions about the future of retail payments in the UK.
+Joe Garner, former CEO of Nationwide Building Society, was asked in July 2023 to prepare an independent review for the UK government, covering three key questions about the future of retail payments in the UK.
 The 3 questions addressed by the Garner Review are:

 1. What are the most important consumer retail payment journeys both today and in the next 5 years?

-2. For these journeys today, how does the UK consumer experience for individuals and businesses compare vs other leading countries?
+2. For these journeys today, how does the UK consumer experience for individuals and businesses compare with other leading countries?

-This ‘Future of Payment Review’ (the Garner Review) involved wide consultation with industry and others, including financial institutions, fintech companies, Big Tech, telcos, consumer groups, regulators, retailers, merchants and trade associations.
+The ‘Future of Payment Review’ (the Garner Review) involved extensive consultation with industry stakeholders and others, including financial institutions, fintech companies, Big Tech, telecommunications companies, consumer groups, regulators, retailers, merchants, and trade associations.

 For more information on the regulations governing UK payment services, please refer to our ‘Knowledge Hub’ Article, ‘Regulation of payment services in the UK: what you need to know’.